AboutEXERCISE BIOLOGY was created:

 If you have questions or need help, please join the forums and you can be rest assured to get the best answers you can possibly find.

 My name is Anoop T. Balachandran.
 I have a Master’s in Exercise Physiology from Southern Illinois University Edwardsville, and another Master’s in Human Performance from University of Florida Gainesville.
-I am also an American Council of Exercise (ACE) certified personal trainer and NSCA Certifiied Strength & Conditioning Coach, executive committee member of NSCA PT, and also the NSCA Personal Trainer forum moderator.
+I am also an American Council of Exercise (ACE) certified personal trainer and NSCA Certifiied Strength & Conditioning Coach.

 I know qualifications and certifications means squat in any field.
 But I just couldn’t help write it down.
 As you might have guessed, I am pretty passionate about fitness.
 And I would credit a lot of this to my brother - Vijay Balachandran.

 My main area of interest is muscle hypertrophy or muscle growth.
 I do, however, try not to miss anything on nutrition, functional training, power lifitng, physical therapy, weight loss, or just anything related to strength and fitness.

 If you care to notice, all my articles are evidence-based.
 I don’t think we need more fitness articles based on opinions and anecdotes - we have plenty.
 I have worked in a muscle physiology lab which studies muscle atrophy (muscle loss) for 2 years as a research assistant.
 So I think I know a little bit when I talk about exercise research and evidence-based approach.
 I also have around 10 years experience working as a personal trainer (and still do).
 I worked as a fitness coordinator for a university a few years.
 Currently doing my Ph.D in Exercise Physiology.

 - Why We Need an Evidence-Based Approach in the Fitness Field

 - A Revolution in the Understanding of Pain and Treatment of Chronic Pain